Do the planets cause the sunspot cycles?: Results

+The prediction test statistic $z_{\mathrm{pred}}$ (Equation \ref{EqPredz}) decreases until six signals are detected.
+Then, $z_{\mathrm{pred}}$ begins to increase for seven and eight signals (Figure \ref{FigRmonthly2000Double}a).
+This indicates that the first six detected signals are real, but the next seventh and eighth signals are not.

+The prediction obtained from the predictive data \RmonthlyTwo ~sample begins after the black vertical dash-dotted line at the year 2000 (Fig. \ref{FigRmonthly2000Double}b).
+For twenty years, the majority of predictive model residuals (blue dots) are within the ISES limit (Equation \ref{EqISES}: cyan dash dotted lines).
+The six signal double wave DCM model can reproduce the Dalton minimum inside \RmonthlyTwo.
+The thirty years sliding mean shows a dip at the end of the Maunder minimum.
+This dip outside sample \RmonthlyTwo ~does not cover the whole Maunder minimum era (Fig. \ref{FigRmonthly2000Double}c: green curve).

-The combined \RmonthlyOne ~data prediction for the Maunder minimum is promising (Fig. \ref{FigRmonthlyOne}a: red curve).
-For the first three \M=1-3 signals, $g''_{\mathrm{mean}}$ is above the mean level denoted with dotted black line.
-For the next three \M=4-6 signals, $g''_{\mathrm{mean}}$ falls below this mean level.
-Finally, $g''_{\mathrm{mean}}$ rises above mean level in \M=7 and 8.
-Maunder minimum is the closest activity minimum before the beginning of \RmonthlyOne.
-It may also be a coincidence that the predictive data $z'$ indicates the presence of six signals, and the $g''_{\mathrm{mean}}$ changes support this.
-The $g''_{\mathrm{mean}}$ prediction fails for other activity minima, which are further away in the past than the Maunder minimum.
-The decreasing Oort minimum trend deserves to be mentioned (Fig. \ref{FigRmonthlyOne}d: yellow curve).
-We find weak evidence for that Criterion C4 may be fulfilled.
+The predictive data \RmonthlyTwo ~sample $z_{\mathrm{pred}}$ (Equation \ref{EqPredz}) values indicate the presence of six signals (Fig. \ref{FigRmonthly2000Double}a).
+The all data \RmonthlyOne ~sample mean level prediction $m_{\mathrm{pred}}$ (Equation \ref{EqPredMean}) for the Maunder minimum supports this result.
+The predicted mean level $m_{\mathrm{pred}}$ curve for the Maunder minimum shows an expected dip (Fig. \ref{FigRmonthly2000Double}d: red curve).
+For the first three \M=1-3 signals, this red $m_{\mathrm{pred}}$ curve is above the all data mean level $m$ denoted with dotted black line.
+For the next three \M=4-6 signals, the $m_{\mathrm{pred}}$ values fall below the $m$ mean level.
+Finally, these $m_{\mathrm{pred}}$ values for \M=7 and 8 signals rise again above the mean level $m$.

+The Maunder minimum is outside all data sample \RmonthlyOne.
+It is the closest activity minimum before the beginning of this sample.
+This could explain why only this particular deterministic activity minimum prediction succeeds.
+The $m_{\mathrm{pred}}$ predictions fail for the other activity minima, probably because these minima are further away in the past than the Maunder minimum.
+The decreasing Oort minimum $m_{\mathrm{mean}}$ trend deserves to be mentioned (Fig. \ref{FigRmonthly2000Double}d: yellow curve).

-The combined data prediction for the double waves also indicates that the mean level of solar activity begins to rise in the near future (Fig. \ref{FigRmonthlyOne}e).
-The red prediction curve in this figure shows a turning point at 2029, which probably does not represent the beginning of a new activity cycle.
-The long-term past and future prediction confirms that the Maunder minimum can be at least partly predicted (Fig. \ref{FigRmonthlyOne}f).
+The six double wave DCM model for all data \RmonthlyOne ~sample predicts that the mean level of solar activity begins to rise in the near future (Fig. \ref{FigRmonthly2000Double}e: green curve).
+This model predicts a turning point at 2029, which does not necessarily represent the beginning of a new activity cycle (Fig. \ref{FigRmonthly2000Double}e: red curve).
+The long-term thirty years sliding mean shows a clear dip during the end of Maunder minimum (Fig. \ref{FigRmonthly2000Double}f: green curve).

-\subsection{Weighted monthly sunspot data}
+\subsubsection{Weighted monthly sunspot data}

+The \CmonthlyTwo ~sample contains the predictive data.
+The \CmonthlyOne ~sample contains all data, where the observations after the year 2000 are the predicted data.